ElPengu/EdwinsPortfolio/README.md

 **Directory - Leetcode**

-My attempts and notes for the Neetcode 150 course (a curated list of 150 LeetCode problems) are located here.
-The problems are arranged by pattern.
+My attempts and notes for the Neetcode 150 course (a curated list of 150 LeetCode problems) are located here, arranged by pattern.

 **Directory - FirstFullWebsiteEdwin**